ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

          SFC_CLIMO_INPUT_DIR=${SFC_CLIMO_INPUT_DIR:-"/contrib/global/glopara/fix/fix_sfc_climo"}
          FIXLAM_NCO_BASEDIR=${FIXLAM_NCO_BASEDIR:-"/needs/to/be/specified"}

-On Level 1 systems, it should be possible to continue to the :ref:`next step <SetUpPythonEnvC>` after changing the settings above.
-Detailed guidance applicable to all systems can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
-For users interested in experimenting with a different grid, information about the three predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.
+On Level 1 systems, it should be possible to continue to the :ref:`next step <SetUpPythonEnvC>` after changing these settings.
+Detailed guidance on the variables in the code fragment above can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`.

+For users interested in experimenting with a different grid, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s <LAMGrids>`.

 .. _SetUpPythonEnvC: